Thiago-da-Silva/Thiago-da-Silva/README.md

 ## About Me

-Computer Engineering student and Junior Developer with a strong background in combining software engineering with data analytics.
+Computer Engineering student and Developer with a strong background in combining software engineering with data analytics.
 I currently work in the electrical components industry, where I build RPA automations, data dashboards, and financial tools.
 I am passionate about end-to-end development, from creating Python-based IoT projects and hardware integrations to designing robust data pipelines with SQL and Power BI.

 I'm constantly looking to improve my architecture skills, currently focusing on "Clean Code" practices and preparing for Microsoft Azure and AI certifications.